 Many people hesitate to hire an attorney because they wish to keep a family dispute within the family.
 However, the court may treat your suspicions lightly if you raise them without a professional presentation and a firm basis in the law that an attorney can provide.
 Moreover, a seasoned attorney who has been through such negotiations before is likely to produce a settlement that satisfies all parties and allows the proceedings to move forward at less cost to the estate.

 Contact an established trust and estate litigation law firm in Florida

 Conflicts among beneficiaries or between beneficiaries and fiduciaries can be very destructive without experienced and knowledgeable legal counsel.
-Patrone & Kemp, P.A. provides capable representation for beneficiaries and fiduciaries throughout Florida.
+Patrone, Kemp & Bentley P.A. provides capable representation for beneficiaries and fiduciaries throughout Florida.
 Call today at 239-278-1800 or contact the firm online to schedule a consultation at their Fort Myers office.